luisguerrerolab/xamarin-webview-with-custom-headers/README.md

 # Xamarin WebView With Custom Headers

 An example that shows how to send request headers in a Xamarin Webview using custom renderers.
+An example that shows how define custom headers values from shared code is also included.

 The request is filled with a custom header which then can be fetched in the website scanning the request's headers: